Nadii/python-classifier-2021/README.md

         user@computer:~$ cd example
         user@computer:~/example$ mkdir training_data test_data model test_outputs

-2. Put the example code from this repository in `python-classifier-2021`, some of the training data in `training_data`, and some of the test data in `test_data`.
+2. Put the example code from this repository in `python-classifier-2021` (or use the following command to clone this repository in `example`)
+, some of the training data in `training_data`, and some of the test data in `test_data`.
 You can use held-out training data to check your code.

         user@computer:~/example$ git clone https://github.com/physionetchallenges/python-classifier-2021.git